Get a fast, conversion-focused WooCommerce theme in 2025. Switch to Shoptimizer.

 In addition, if you click the Tags tab you should see your GA tag is firing correctly.

-Success!
-Now head back to GTM and click the Submit button next to the Preview button we just clicked on a few moments ago.
-You will see the Submit Changes screen.
-Again, make sure to give it a meaningful, descriptive name so you can quickly identify the workspace change in the future.
+Great!
+Now go back to GTM and click the Submit button, located next to the Preview button you clicked earlier.
+A screen called Submit Changes will appear.
+Make sure to give it a clear, descriptive name so you can easily recognize this workspace change later.

 The Preview->Publish workflow of GTM is a fantastic way of first testing out new pixels and events on your live website without disrupting live users.
 While I’m a massive fan of WooCommerce staging environments, GTM live previews are one of the rare instances where you can get away with testing on live websites 🙂 That said, you can also configure multiple publishing environments for your GTM workspace which I would highly recommend after you’ve got comfortable with how GTM works.
 Go ahead and click Publish and you’ll eventually a Version summary for this publish event.